Transfer Settings Dialog is used to configure:

 The Preserve timestamp checkbox makes WinSCP preserve the last modification timestamp of the transferred file.
 Note that there are several factors that can affect timestamp recalculation between local and remote filesystem.

 Note that while you may have rights to overwrite the remote file, you may not have rights to change its timestamp.
 See Ignore permissions errors.
-With FTP protocol, preserving timestamp of uploaded files may not be supported.
+With FTP protocol, preserving timestamp of uploaded files may not be supported with old FTP servers.2) The option is also disabled when configuring transfer settings for synchronization, as preserving timestamps is mandatory then.3)

-The Calculate total size checkbox make WinSCP calculate total size of all files to be transferred before the actual transfer.
+The Calculate total size checkbox make WinSCP calculate total size of all files in all selected directories to be transferred before the actual transfer.
 It allows it then to estimate time necessary to complete the transfer.
-Note that if you are going to transfer large number of files the calculation can take significant time.
+Note that if you are going to transfer large number of directories the calculation can take significant time.

 Use Speed to limit transfer speed.
-The limit is in KiB/s.
+The limit is in KB/s.
 You can also change the speed on progress windows while files are being transferred.
-To remove speed limit, set it to ”Unlimited".
+To remove speed limit, set it to “Unlimited”.

 In the File mask you can specify file mask to select/deselect files (or file types) and directories for the transfer.
 The option also selects files for synchronization and Keep remote directory up to date function.